version

 The – D argument supported by the command helps eliminate all the added keys from the client.
 However, the lowercase version of the argument, i.e., -d allows you to select individual keys.

-What is ssh agent Forwarding?
+What is SSH agent Forwarding?

 SSH agent forwarding allows you to use the keys on your local computer to transparently authenticate the server and simplify the management of credentials on remote hosts.